Skip to main content

 • 1440-1458 36807

-J. Wang, Shanghai Jiao Tong University; H. Li, Hohai University; D. Liu, Shanghai Maritime University; X. Tian, Shanghai Jiao Tong University; L. Li, Ocean University of China; T. Peng, Shanghai Jiao Tong University
+J. Wang, Shanghai Jiao Tong University; D. Liu, Shanghai Maritime University; H. Li, Hohai University; L. Li, Ocean University of China; X. Tian, T. Peng, Shanghai Jiao Tong University

 • 1500-1518 36986

-Ocean Thermal Energy Conversion As A Power Source For Ultra-deepwater Subsea Assets: A Comparison Against Conventional Renewable Energy Technologies
+Ocean Thermal Energy Conversion as a Power Source for Ultra-Deepwater Subsea Assets: A Comparison With Conventional Renewable Energy Technologies

-A. Suboyin, M. Tardio Velasco, O. Baobaid, ADNOC Logistics & Services
+A. Suboyin, M. Tardio Velasco, O. Baobaid, A. Binamro, ADNOC Logistics & Services

-Powering The Digital Age: A Design Study Of Nuclear Energy For Offshore Floating Data Centers
+Powering the Digital Age: Design Study of a Nuclear-Powered Offshore Floating Data Center

 Countdown to OTC 2026!